MSkaffari/Shutter-tester/README.md

 A Raspberry Pi-based tool for testing camera shutter speeds using a photoresistor circuit and ADS1115 ADC converter.

 ## Version one has a flaw
 This version of the shutter tester uses photo resistor that is not fast enough to get a meaningful reading.
-I'm switchjing to using LM393 Dual Comparator and Photodiode.
+I'm switching to using LM393 Dual Comparator and Photodiode.
 I'll update the project once my new hardware build is ready.

 ## Hardware Requirements